AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 The RF band-select filter has been left out of this design to enable wideband RF coverage, but should be added to isolate the targeted sideband.

-The up converter mixers are 2xLO sub-harmonic passive mixers.
+The up-converter mixers are 2xLO sub-harmonic passive mixers.
 Therefore, TX LO PLL device only needs to provide an LO signal at half the required frequency range.
 It is also possible, via software, and within the specified range, to change the IF center frequency to target better pass-band response or mixing spurious performance, depending on the operating RF frequency.

 Each of these signal chains also have provisions for various RF access points (shown as red dots on the block diagram).
 Hardware modification is required to route the RF signals to these test points, by moving an AC coupling capacitor.
 These test points are not populated by default.